top of page

 The Way We Work

-Our ducks and chickens live in our home backyard; they spend their days in the outdoor poultry area, and are shut into their house with an attached bottomless run nightly for protection from predators.
+Our ducks and chickens live in our home backyard; they spend their days in the outdoor poultry area, and are shut into their house with an attached run nightly for protection from predators.
 They are fed a homemade and fermented all organic grain/seed/pea mix daily, as well as peelings and leftovers from our kitchen (not all organic).
 We love their eggs!

 Charleston